woedev/testing/docs/cios.md

         ![](/images/cios/d2x_v11_251_vwii.png)

-1. Once you have finished with all 4 cIOSes, press B to return to the Homebrew Channel.
+1. Once you have installed the cIOS into the 4 slots, press B to return to the Homebrew Channel.

 ::: tip